top of page

 Introduction

 Today, people around the world clash over abortion.
 Pro-life advocates insist that ending a child's life in the womb constitutes murder.
-Pro-choice advocates maintain that denying a woman this option restricts her freedom.
+Proponents of abortion claim that denying a woman this option restricts her freedom.
 The first-century Christian authors of the Didachē declare without compromise: "Do not murder a child by abortion or kill a newborn infant" (Did.
-2).
+2:2).
 This statement expands on the commandment, "You shall not murder" (Exod.
 20:13).
-The Law of Moses treated the murder of any human being as a capital offense—a principle that remains the foundation of justice in most legal systems today (Lev.
+The Law of Moses treated intentional murder as a capital offense.
+This principle remains the foundation of justice in most legal systems today (Lev.
 24:17).
-From the earliest days of Christendom, followers of Jesus recoiled at the pagan practice of abortion and the exposure of infants to the elements—infanticide.
-The Didachē reflects a community of Jewish Christians who demanded an explicit, unmistakable prohibition against abortion, beyond the implicit teachings of the New Testament.
-It is one thing to teach the value of life by example (Deut.
-30:19–20); it is another to declare it in no uncertain terms.

 Courtesy of www.LumoProject.com